-NOTICE IS HEREBY GIVEN that an Annual Meeting of Shareholders of Fairfax India Holdings Corporation ("Fairfax India" or the "Company") will be held on Thursday, April 15, 2021 at 2:00 p.m.
-(Toronto time) virtually via live webcast online at https://web.lumiagm.com/447522463 for the following purposes:
+NOTICE IS HEREBY GIVEN that an Annual Meeting (the "Meeting") of Shareholders of Fairfax India Holdings Corporation ("Fairfax India" or the "Company") will be held on Thursday, April 21, 2022 at 2:00 p.m.
+(Toronto time) as a hybrid meeting with a physical location at Roy Thomson Hall, 60 Simcoe Street, Toronto, Canada and the option to participate virtually, via live webcast at https://web.lumiagm.com/426204433, for the following purposes:

 - (a) to elect directors;

-- (b) to appoint the auditor; and
+- (b) to appoint an auditor; and

 - (c) to transact such other business as may properly come before the meeting.